Stephanie J. Lee, MD, MPH ('20)

 The Secretary oversees the maintenance of a permanent record of the meetings of the Executive Committee and ASH, including any reports that may be required under applicable federal, state, or local law.
 The Secretary prepares minutes of any Executive Sessions of the Executive Committee.
 If the office of Secretary becomes vacant, the Executive Committee, upon the recommendation of the President, may appoint a member to fill the remainder of the unexpired term.

 The Treasurer oversees all financial concerns of ASH as well as the development and presentation of the budgets of the Society.
 The Treasurer submits an annual report of the monies received and expended and prepares a detailed statement of the financial condition of ASH, which is made available to all members.
-The Treasurer monitors reports prepared by the Finance department staff throughout the year and chairs the Subcommittee on Program Support.
+The Treasurer monitors reports prepared by the Finance department staff throughout the year and chairs the Finance Subcommittee.

 The Treasurer also performs any other duties incident to the office of Treasurer.
 If the office of Treasurer becomes vacant, the Executive Committee, upon the recommendation of the President, may appoint a member to fill the remainder of the unexpired term.